AlirezaPourchali/AlirezaPourchali/README.md

-### Hi there I'm Alireza Pourchali and I love DevOps.
+### Hi there I'm Alireza Pourchali and I love Linux.

 ### Skills: